sabbirahmedfahim/Basic-Data-Structures/Conceptual Session/week01_session01/time_complexity.markdown

 # What is the Constant Time Complexity?

-In short, number of operation.
+In short, the number of operation.

     int a, b;